Kerbal Space Program 2: Reception

-Kerbal Space Program 2 has received mostly negative reviews.
+Kerbal Space Program 2 has received mostly negative reviews since release.
 According to PC Gamer, players criticized the game for its poor technical performance, bugs and lack of content at launch; however, players praised the improved graphics, sound design and quality-of-life changes over Kerbal Space Program.
-A new update in December 2023 received positive reviews for introducing bug fixes and a new progression-based game mode.
+The "For Science!" update was received positively for introducing bug fixes and a new progression-based game mode.
+The game was later review bombed on Steam after the reports of development team layoffs emerged in 2024.